heistp/irtt/doc/irtt.md

 for the excellent [Flent](https://flent.org) tool.
-Flent was developed by and for the [Bufferbloat](https://www.bufferbloat.net/projects/) project, which aims to reduce "chaotic and laggy network performance," making this project valuable for anyone who values their time and sanity while using the Internet.
+Flent was developed by and for the [Bufferbloat](https://www.bufferbloat.net/projects/) project, which aims to reduce "chaotic and laggy network performance," making this project valuable to anyone who values their time and sanity while using the Internet.